As Ethiopia’s conflict rages, ethnic targeting turns deadly

 A report that scores, perhaps hundreds, of civilians were “hacked to death” in the streets of a single town on Monday night has sent already dangerous tensions soaring.
 Amnesty International confirmed the killings via images and witnesses, and the United Nations warns of possible war crimes.
 Most of the dead were ethnic Amharas, according to a man who helped clear the bodies away and looked at identity cards.

+“The killing reflects the ongoing ethnic divisions in the country,” Amnesty researcher Fisseha Tekle said.

 While the Amnesty report late Thursday said it had not confirmed who carried out the killings, Ethiopian Prime Minister Abiy Ahmed is blaming the massacre on forces loyal to the Tigray region’s government, which his administration regards as illegal after a months-long falling-out.
-The federal government seeks to arrest and replace the regional leaders.
-On Thursday night, last year’s Nobel Peace Prize winner accused the regional government of “unceasing hate and fear propaganda.”
+The federal government seeks to arrest and replace its leaders.

+Abiy, last year’s Nobel Peace Prize winner, accuses the regional government of “unceasing hate and fear propaganda.”
+On Friday, speaking in the Tigrinya language, he urged its forces to surrender “in the next two to three days.”

 The allegations, combined with the severing of communications with the Tigray region and growing reports of targeting of ethnic Tigrayans, are raising widespread alarm as Abiy rejects calls for dialogue and de-escalation and the United Nations says more than 14,000 “exhausted and scared” refugees have fled the Tigray region to Sudan.